 'hours...' is the twenty-second studio album by David Bowie, released in 1999.
 It is notable for being not only his last album with both the EMI sublabel Virgin Records and EMI as a whole (with all following albums being released through Columbia Records), but also the first complete album by a major artist available to download over the Internet, preceding its physical release by two weeks (it wasn't the first music of any kind distributed in this manner, though; that would be Bowie's earlier single "Telling Lies").
 Given the comparatively slow state of the dial-up form of internet that was common in the 1990's, Bowie launched his own ISP, BowieNet, the year prior to this album's release partly as a means of giving fans a way to more readily download the album in its entirety.

-Like its predecessor Earthling, 'hours...' was commercially successful (peaking at No. 5 on the UK albums chart) but divisive among fans and critics, with many negatively comparing it to Sting (not helped by the fact that Sting himself had released his own electronic-tinged pop rock album Brand New Day the month prior).
-Unlike Earthling, however, it would maintain its divisiveness even after Bowie's death in 2016.
+Like its predecessor Earthling, 'hours...' was commercially successful (peaking at No. 5 on the UK albums chart and being certified silver in the UK and gold in France) but divisive among fans and critics, with many negatively comparing it to Sting (not helped by the fact that Sting himself had released his own electronic-tinged pop rock album Brand New Day the month prior).
+In the US, it would also gain the dubious distinction of being Bowie's first album since The Rise and Fall of Ziggy Stardust and the Spiders from Mars to miss the Billboard Top 40, peaking at No. 47.
+Unlike Earthling, however, 'hours...' would maintain its divisiveness even after Bowie's death in 2016, largely due to it repeating the adult contemporary style that had previously embodied the equally divisive Black Tie White Noise six years prior.
 The album was also a point of contention between Bowie and co-producer and former Tin Machine member Reeves Gabrels, who intended for a rawer, Diamond Dogs-esque sound on the album.
 The Creative Differences between Bowie and Gabrels resulted in them breaking professional ties with one another, though on a personal level the two didn't seem to hold much animosity after the fact.

 The singles released from this album were "Thursday's Child", "The Pretty Things Are Going to Hell".
 "Survive", and "Seven"